LargeSC/LargeSC/README.md

 # Hi there!
 I'm Santi
-## I love building both OL and IRL.
+## I love building, learning and collaborating with others!

 <p>
 I'm a front-end developer, woodworker and marketeer.
-Looking for job opportunities in Web 3 or front-end Web 2.
+Looking for job opportunities.
 </p>

 When I'm not coding you can find me:
 - woodworking :construction_worker:,
-- skiing :ski:
+- at the beach :🏖:
 - working on my genart 💻:art: (although that's coding too...:grin:)
 - chilling with my husband :two_men_holding_hands: and our 3 cats :smiley_cat: